 Imagine a middle school chorus of ‘what if’ and ‘how come’ serving to shape the nature of science education.
-It is the use of this natural curiosity as a spring board to catapult learning into an intensely personal experience that hallmarks middle school science teaching at Manlius Pebble Hill School.
-This constructivist approach dovetails with the questioning, rapidly developing and vastly different intellect s of middle school students.
-A faculty celebrating this and building experiences to monopolize on it has been highlighted as strength of our program.
-Whether comparing chemical reaction rates, building solar ovens, or investigating nearby Butternut Creek students are consistently offered rich, hands on opportunities to question, challenge, and develop a refined sense of understanding based on each personal experience.
-Attention is also given to moving students’ thinking such that they intellectually allow an experience to teach them all that it can.
-That is, there may be significant learning occurring throughout and as a result of an experience that was not anticipated or the initial focus of the experience by the student.
-However, opening one’s mind to allow all this information to be considered is a skilled thought pattern one finds within all great scientific thinkers, past and present.
-This style of learning is exemplified not only by our daily approach to teaching the unique middle school student but is also extended to our Science, Technology, Engineering and Math Fair, student attendance at a Syracuse University lecture, and participation in Bristol – Meyers Squibb Summer Horizons Program.
-Students graduating from our middle school have a refined sense of the scientific method as well as the skills to write their thoughts within the structure of a laboratory report.
+Students’ natural curiosity serves as a springboard, catapulting learning into an intensely personal experience.
+This constructivist approach dovetails with the questioning, rapidly developing intellects.
+Our faculty celebrates this and builds experiences to monopolize student curiosity.
+Whether comparing rocket fly rates, modeling lake effect snow, or generating narratives for dinosaurs students are offered rich, hands-on opportunities to question.
+Attention is also given to moving students’ thinking to allow an experience to teach them all it can.
+That is, there may be significant learning occurring throughout and as a result of an experience that was not anticipated.
+However, opening one’s mind to allow all this information to be considered is a skilled thought pattern one finds within all great scientific thinkers.
+This style of learning is exemplified not only by our daily approach to teaching the unique middle school student but is also extended to our Science, Technology, Engineering, and Math Fair.
+Students graduating from our middle school have a refined sense of the scientific method as well as corollary writing skills.

 This introductory course in scientific inquiry covers a variety of scientific fields.
-The class is activity-oriented and acquaints students with science methodology.
+Content is taught through experimentation, acquainting students with science methodology.
 Scientific inquiry is made less mysterious by allowing students to understand the world through supervised experimentation.
-Students are involved with ecosystem comparisons, microscopic investigations, building solar powered mini cars, and basic experiments in chemistry and physics.
+Students are involved with ecosystem comparisons, microscopic investigations, and basic experiments in chemistry and physics.
 As the year progresses students are given greater independence in determining both control and variable trials of each experiment and learn to make objective statements about their observations while writing increasingly complex lab reports.
-Progress is evaluated through the development of detailed, thoughtful, and descriptive writing.
-Independent work is also achieved through the design, development and execution of a STEM Fair project.
+Independent work is also achieved through the design, development, and execution of individual STEM Fair projects.

-The focus for seventh grade Life Science is on human body systems: skeletal, muscular, integumentary, digestive, circulatory and nervous.
-Laboratory work is designed to give students hands-on experience, reinforce course content and develop an understanding of the scientific method.
-The material complements the 6th and 8th Grade science curricula, so that students are exposed to the fundamentals of the life and physical sciences before reaching the Upper School.
-In addition, students carry out a thorough preparation for the Science, Technology, Engineering and Math fair, which is designed to give them experience in selecting a question for research, designing and carrying out an appropriate experiment, analyzing results, and communicating with both adults and their peers.
+The focus of 7th-grade Life Science is on lab skills and human body systems.
+Lab skills include light microscopy, measurement, experimental design, and lab safety.
+Human body systems include: circulatory, immune, muscular, skeletal, reproductive, nervous, respiratory, digestive, integumentary, and endocrine.
+Laboratory work is designed to give students hands-on experience, reinforce course content, and develop an understanding of the scientific method.
+In addition, students carry out a thorough preparation for the Science, Technology, Engineering, and Math fair, which is designed to give them experience in selecting a question for research, designing and carrying out an appropriate experiment, analyzing results, and communicating with both adults and their peers.

 Science 8: Earth Science